sdr-enthusiasts/docker-planefence/README.md

 #### Applying your setup

 - If you made a bunch of changes for the first time, you should restart the container.
 In the future, most updates to `/opt/adsb/planefence/config/planefence.config` will be picked up automatically
-- You can restart the Planefence container by doing: `pushd /opt/adsb && docker-compose up -d planefence --force-recreate && popd`
+- You can restart the Planefence container by doing: `pushd /opt/adsb && docker compose up -d planefence --force-recreate && popd`

 ## What does it look like when it's running?